 Importantly, the site is immediately southeast of the San Francisco Bay, which empties into the Guadalupe and Alviso sloughs, and is less than 2 miles southeast of the Don Edwards San Francisco Bay National Wildlife Refuge (Don Edwards NWR).
-In general, areas surrounding the project site are rich in abundance and diversity of flora and fauna, including the San Jose/Santa Clara Regional Wastewater Treatment Plant sludge drying beds to the north, which provide habitat for shorebirds and waterbirds.
+In general, areas surrounding the project site are rich in abundance and diversity of flora and fauna, including the San Jose/Santa Clara Regional Wastewater Treatment Plant (RWT) sludge drying beds to the north, which provide habitat for shorebirds and waterbirds, as well as associated Bufferlands, which support burrowing owl west of the project (San Jose/Santa Clara Water Pollution Control Plant 2013).
+Coyote Creek runs through these sloughs (to the northwest) and has a watershed of approximately 238 square miles (U.S. Geological Survey (USGS) USGS 2022).
+"Coyote Creek is separated from the project site by a levee topped with a gravel levee road.
+The riparian habitat of Coyote Creek is comprised of two habitat types; a riparian woodland and a mesic grassland floodplain that appears to be managed for fire fuel abatement" (San Jose 2017b).